If you're new to the collagen supplement world, we recommend first reading: What is Collagen?

 What happens the day after leg day at the gym?
 Your body hurts, specifically your knees are sore and hips/back are tender (leg day is the best isn’t it?)
 At CB Supplements, we aren’t scared of leg day and like to work hard.
 We earn that soreness.

 We work hard to grow our muscles stronger, but what are we doing to strengthen/repair those things we call tendons and ligaments that connect our muscles and bones?
-Well, unless you are routinely eating organ meats, drinking bone broth, or taking daily doses of a powerful multi collagen supplement, you are doing very little for your tendons and ligaments.
+Well, unless you are routinely eating organ meats, drinking bone broth, or taking daily doses of a powerful multi collagen protein supplement, you are doing very little for your tendons and ligaments.

 Collagen will not guarantee from injuries (we can’t make that claim!), but individual results seem to suggest that collagen supplementation throughout the day has powerful abilities to help our bodies rebuild and recover faster.

 Yes, associated and correlation does not prove causation, however it's still an exciting conclusion for the field of collagen supplementation.
 Sure, more study is needed (we agree), but if there's any chance that supplementing collagen can maintain cartilage and joint function cartilage (while at the same time releasing pain) — that's frikin' awesome.

 Everybody is different in terms of the right amount of collagen to supplement for your tendons, ligaments, and joints.
 We've had some customers need only 1 scoop a day and 2 weeks later they cancel their knee surgery (true story).
 Other customers have upped their consumption to 20+ grams per day and experienced "miracles" (like their elbow tendinitis going away — another true story).

 So the magic formula should probably include collagen supplementation for joint health.

 3. Maintains Digestive Health